shards-7/fakeyou.py/README.md

 - text : is the text to convert to speech
 - ttsModelToken : voice model token
 - filename : the filename that stores the sound, by default its "fakeyou.wav"
+- cooldown : how much it sleeps when get "pending" status, default is 3 (to avoid spamming)

 ```
 import fakeyou